 All students evaluated and found eligible for special education services have the right to receive such services as are indicated in the student's Individualized Education Plan (IEP).
-Those found eligible for special education services will have access to all programs and services available to all students.
-The District provides comprehensive programs and services for students with disabilities ages 3 to 21.
+Those found eligible for special education services will have access to all programs and services available to all students to the greatest extent possible.
+The District provides comprehensive programs and services for students ages 3 through 22 with disabilities if the student turns 22 during the school year.

 As a parent's right, a representative (any individual whom the parent wants to include) has the right to participate in any IEP meeting.
 However, the parent must notify the principal and special education administrator of additional participants before the date of the meeting.
-Parents are provided room with a copy of their procedural safeguards annually and upon request.
+Annually and upon request, parents are provided a copy of their procedural safeguards and the flier Understanding PUNS: A Guide to Prioritization for Urgency of Need for Service.